patyatun/Software_Engineering/README.md

 By leveraging a DSL, users can express coffee orders in an intuitive way, without having to navigate through a GUI.
 You can find the code here: [DSL](https://github.com/patyatun/Software_Engineering/blob/main/DSL_Coffee.py)

 ### 11. Functional programming
+Following the guidelines, I wrote a code to apply the principles of functional programming.
+You can find the file here: [functional_programming.py](https://github.com/patyatun/Software_Engineering/blob/main/Functional_programming.py)

+- Only final structures: In the code, the *MenuItem* class is an immutable data structure representing a menu item with a name and price.
+This ensures that instances of *MenuItem* are final structures, meaning their state cannot be modified after creation.

+- Side-effect-free functions: The *filter_menu* and *sort_menu* functions are side-effect-free.
+They don't modify the original *menu* list but instead return a new filtered or sorted list, respectively.
+This adheres to the functional programming principle of avoiding side effects.

+- Higher-order functions: The *apply_discount* function is a higher-order function because it takes another function (discount_func) as a parameter and applies it to the given price.

+- Functions as parameters and return values: The *calculate_total* function takes a list of menu items and an optional discount function as parameters.
+It also returns the total cost after applying the discount, if provided.
+This demonstrates the use of functions as parameters and return values.

+- Closures/ anonymous functions: The *create_discount_func* function returns a lambda function (an anonymous function) that calculates the discounted price based on the provided discount rate.
+This lambda function is a closure because it captures and remembers the *discount_rate* value from the enclosing scope.

+- Example usage: I demonstrate how these functional programming concepts are applied:
+  1. The *filter_menu* function is used to filter the menu based on a category (e.g. "coffee")
+  2. The *sort_menu* function is used to sort the filtered menu by price in descending order.
+  3. The *calculate_total* function is used to calculate the total cost of an order, with the option to apply different discount functions (student discount, senior discount, or a custom discount created with *create_discount_func*).

+I was able to understand how to apply programming principles in a practical context.
+Even if this example is not directly integrated into the main system, it serves as an exercise to apply the principles of functional programming.